 # 8 Don’t Let Your Pregnant Soldier Completely Off the Hook

 Make sure your pregnant Soldier does what is expected of her.
 Don’t let her make excuse after excuse about why her pregnancy keeps her from working or doing her job.
 Plenty of pregnant Soldiers have maintained their job throughout their pregnancy.
 The bottom line is to hold her accountable, even if you give her a little bit of slack from time-to-time.

-What are your thoughts about pregnant female Soldiers in the Army?
+What are your thoughts about dealing with pregnant female Soldiers in the Army National Guard and Army Reserve?
 Leave a comment below and let us know what you think.
 I look forward to hearing from you.

 *** Please keep in mind this advice is geared for ARNG and USAR leaders, not Active Duty Army personnel.
 Also, policies and regulations do change frequently, so make sure you use the most updated version of the regulation.